-Dutch Crookneck squash is available in the fall and winter months.
+Dutch crookneck squash is available in the fall through winter.

 Dutch crookneck squash is best suited for cooked applications such as roasting, baking, boiling, steaming, and grilling and can be used in most recipes that call for pumpkin or butternut squash.
-Its thinner skin is easier to slice than traditional pumpkin and can be peeled either before or after cooking the squash.
-Dutch Crookneck can be sliced into wedges, cubes or rounds and roasted, baked, boiled, steamed and grilled.
-Once cooked it can be pureed and added to soup, sauces, pies, baked puddings, breads, and muffins.
-Chunks of cooked squash will complement risotto, stews, casseroles and curries.
-Pureed or cubed squash can be used in stuffed pastas, empanadas, tacos, or enchiladas.
-The exceptionally long neck of the Dutch Crookneck is ideal for use when uniformly shaped rounds of squash are desired.
-Complimentary ingredients include eggs, cream, apples, pears, shallots, sage, thyme, parsley, curry, vanilla, nutmeg, walnuts, and ricotta cheese.
-An excellent keeper the Dutch Crookneck squash will keep for several months stored in a cool, dry place.
+Its thinner skin is easier to slice than traditional pumpkin and can be peeled either before or after cooking.
+Dutch crookneck squash can be pureed and added to soup, sauces, pies, baked puddings, bread, and muffins or it can be cubed and used in risotto, stews, casseroles, and curries.
+It can also be used to stuff pasta, empanadas, tacos, or enchiladas.
+Dutch crookneck squash pairs well with eggs, cream, apples, pears, shallots, sage, thyme, parsley, curry, vanilla, nutmeg, walnuts, and ricotta cheese.
+It will keep for several months when stored in a cool and dry place.

 The Dutch Crookneck squash is a variety that has long been popularly grown by the American Amish, especially in Pennsylvania, for its ease of preparation and rich, creamy flavor.
-The Amish like to use the squash to make pumpkin butters and the classic fall American dessert, pumpkin pie.
+The Amish like to use the squash to make pumpkin butter and the classic dessert, pumpkin pie.
 The squash is also a prolific grower reaching up to twenty pounds in weight and is commonly sold at local Amish markets and co-ops in the fall.

-The Dutch Crookneck was a popular squash grown and utilized by the Pennsylvania Dutch in the nineteenth century.
-First mention of a winter crookneck resembling the lengthy Dutch Crookneck was made in writings dating back to 1749 by a student of Carl Linnaeus, Peter Kalm of Pennsylvania who traveled the Americas cataloging pumpkins.
-The Dutch Crookneck is relatively easy to grow, sporting long and vigorous vines that can be trellised on poles or a tepee structure.
-Plants will be prolific fruiters provided they are grown in a frost free environment and given moderate water.
+The Dutch crookneck was a popular squash grown and utilized by the Pennsylvania Dutch in the nineteenth century.
+The first mention of a winter crookneck resembling the lengthy Dutch crookneck was in writings that date back to 1749 by Peter Kalm, a student of Carl Linnaeus who traveled the Americas cataloging pumpkins.
+Today Dutch crookneck squash can be found at local farmers markets, specialty grocers, and on online seed catalogs for home gardening in the United States.